The Role of Regulation in Society

 Case Studies of Regulation and Enforcement

-Examining specific case studies can provide insight into the real-world implications of regulation and enforcement on social and economic policies.
+Examining specific case studies provides insight into the real-world implications of regulation and enforcement on social and economic policies.

 Conclusion